 Tracey says floppy-eared dogs like redbones are prone to ear infections, so give those silky flaps a good check and cleaning every week.
 "Coonhound ear infections are typically a mixture of bacteria and yeast and are usually easily treated.
 It would be wise for coonhound owners to routinely clean their dog's ears to help keep infections at bay," she says.
-"While it was previously thought that rubbing alcohol/peroxide or vinegar were good cleaners for dogs ears at home, these can be painful or toxic if your dog's ear drums aren't intact.
+"While it was previously thought that rubbing alcohol/peroxide or vinegar were good cleaners for dog ears at home, these can be painful or toxic if your dog's ear drums aren't intact.
 Therefore, massaging a small amount of formulized ear cleaner into the ear, and using a cotton ball to remove the excess fluid, is best."

 Madore adds the primary maintenance issue redbone pet parents report to her is their dogs' resistance to nail trims.
 "If not part of the normal routine, they'll avoid having them done at all costs," she says.
 "We always recommend keeping it up from a very young age, and it will pay off as an adult."

 And because coonhounds are a deep-chested breed, they sometimes develop gastric dilation, or gastric dilatation volvulus (GVD) also known as bloat.
-"GVD refers to stomach bloat and torsion, whereas gastric dilation refers to gas distension of the stomach without torsion," she says.
+"GVD refers to stomach bloat and torsion, whereas gastric dilation refers to gas distension of the stomach without torsion," Tracey says.
 "Both are serious medical conditions that require immediate veterinary care."

 Tracey notes that common signs of bloat include unproductive gagging/retching, stretching out and signs of being uncomfortable, or abdominal distension or pain.
 "The cause of bloat is difficult to pinpoint, but commonly bloat is seen after eating or drinking large amounts followed by intense exercise."